danielkong/parsekit/res/minimath.md

 ![ParserGenApp](http://parsekit.com/github/parsergen.png)

-Click the **Generate** button and notice that a [MiniMathParser.h](https://github.com/itod/ParseKitMiniMathExample/blob/master/MiniMath/MiniMathParser.h) [MiniMathParser.m](https://github.com/itod/ParseKitMiniMathExample/blob/master/MiniMath/MiniMathParser.m) file have been created, and appear on your Desktop.
+Click the **Generate** button and notice that [MiniMathParser.h](https://github.com/itod/ParseKitMiniMathExample/blob/master/MiniMath/MiniMathParser.h) and [MiniMathParser.m](https://github.com/itod/ParseKitMiniMathExample/blob/master/MiniMath/MiniMathParser.m) files have been created, and appear on your Desktop.
 Normally, you'd need to drag these source code files into your app's Xcode project, but in the case of *MiniMath*, I've included the files already (cooking show style!).

 ![Produced Files](http://parsekit.com/github/files.png)

 ### Run the MiniMath Example iOS App

 Back in Xcode, switch to the **MiniMath** target.
-This target is an example iOS app with an **Input** textfield, **Calc** button and a **Result** textfield:
+This target is an example iOS app with an **Input** textfield, **Calc** button, and a **Result** textfield:

 ![MiniMathApp](http://parsekit.com/github/app_empty.png)

 Here's the implementation of the `calc:` Action attached to the **Calc** button, showing how to use the `MiniMathParser` we just created:

 	- (IBAction)calc:(id)sender {
-	    NSString *input = [_inputField text];
+	    NSString *input = _inputField.text;

 	    MiniMathParser *parser = [[MiniMathParser alloc] init];